 Indexing within a database

-About RDBMS and Indexing,
+Regarding RDBMS and indexing:

 relational database and how indexing can optimize access while being transparent to the application.
 Updating an index meant another two disk accesses since the indices of a B+ tree didn’t fit in memory